-Be sure to tell your doctor about any medicines or herbal supplements you are taking.
+Be sure to tell your doctor about any medicines or herbal supplements you take.

 How It Is Done

-- The most common way to collect semen is by masturbation, directing the semen into a clean sample cup.
+- The most common way to collect semen is by masturbation.
+You direct the semen into a clean sample cup.
 Do not use a lubricant.

-- You can collect a semen sample during sex by withdrawing your penis from your partner just before ejaculating (coitus interruptus).
+- You can collect a semen sample during sex by withdrawing your penis from your partner just before you ejaculate.
 You then ejaculate into a clean sample cup.
-This method can be used after a vasectomy to test for the presence of sperm, but other methods will likely be recommended if you are testing for infertility.
+This method can be used after a vasectomy to test for the presence of sperm.
+But other ways will likely be recommended if you are testing for infertility.

 - You can also collect a semen sample during sex by using a condom.
-If you use a regular condom, you will need to wash it thoroughly before using it to remove any powder or lubricant on it that might kill sperm.
-You may also be given a special condom that does not contain any substance that kills sperm (spermicide).
-After you have ejaculated, carefully remove the condom from your penis.
-Tie a knot in the open end of the condom and place it in a container that can be sealed in case the condom leaks or breaks.
+If you use a regular condom, you will need to wash it well before you use it.
+This helps to remove any powder or lubricant on the condom that might kill sperm.
+You may also be given a special condom that does not have any substance on it that kills sperm (spermicide).
+After you ejaculate, carefully remove the condom from your penis.
+Tie a knot in the open end of the condom.
+Then place it in a container that can be sealed in case the condom leaks or breaks.

-Since semen samples may vary from day to day, 2 or 3 different samples may be evaluated within a 3-month period for accurate testing.
+Since semen samples may vary from day to day, two or three different samples may be checked within a 3-month period.
+This helps to get accurate testing.